Why is Tony Stark

 - Zhaan does this in an episode of Farscape.
 Somebody had to activate the separate-the-ships sequence, so of course the one person too weak to even bother trying to cross back into Moya is the one they choose to do it.
 Given the twenty-minute before-death speech, why couldn't they just get a ten-foot pole and press the buttons from across the room?

 - Because the writers needed to find a way to write Zhaan out of the series, due to the fact that her actress's health was being severely damaged by all the blue body paint she had to wear.
 You'll note that in the season leading up to her death, Zhaan tended more and more towards full-body clothing whereas in the first season she'd been seen mostly (sometimes entirely) naked.
 Virginia Hey's kidneys were reacting startlingly badly to something in her makeup.
 One might call it Executive Meddling, if one considers her doctor to be an executive.
+In any case, the character was already dying, so, as she reasoned, why risk anyone else's life if she was going to be dead in a few weeks at most anyway.

 - In Babylon 5: